US STOCKS-Wall St lower as tech slide resumes

 By Yashaswini Swamynathan

-June 15 Technology shares were under pressure yet again on Thursday, pulling lower all the three major Wall Street indexes, as investors fretted about bloated valuations.
+June 15 (Reuters) - Technology shares were under pressure yet again on Thursday, pulling lower all the three major Wall Street indexes, as investors fretted about bloated valuations.

 The technology sector has risen 16.7 percent this year, far outperforming other sectors and giving investors a chance to lock-in gains.